BIG-SA/BASH-Intro-2018/notes/1_bash.md

 - Relative paths specify a location in the system *relative the the current working directory* and will never start with the slash.
 This is an important point which will hopefully become more clear throughout the session.

 **Note:** The terminal also knows of one more landmark which we hinted at before and that is the users home directory.
-As mentioned before, the special charater to denote this location is the tilda `~`.
+As mentioned before, the special charater to denote this location is the tilde `~`.
 It can be used from anywhere as a landmark just like the slash.
 Try it!